 We take a look at the most popular neighborhoods and what they have to offer, for expats considering where to live in Haarlem.

-With its beautiful cobblestone streets, quaint gabled houses, numerous cultural attractions, and thriving shopping scene, Haarlem is one of the most attractive cities in the Netherlands to call home.
+With its beautiful cobblestone streets, quaint gabled houses, and numerous cultural attractions, Haarlem is one of the most desirable cities in the Netherlands to call home.
+Not only that, but it’s a shopper’s paradise.

 The capital of the province of North Holland, Haarlem is in a prime location, too.
 The city is only a 15-minute train ride from Amsterdam and 10 minutes from Zandvoort Beach.
 This makes it increasingly popular among expats looking for quality of life outside the buzz of Amsterdam.